tetracorp/tetracorp.github.io/_posts/2021-10-01-matchpatch.md

 If the game is still too difficult, you can hack the game to start with 99 lives:

-- Decompress MatchPatch with xfdDecrunch (xfdMaster from Aminet)
+- If your MatchPatch is the 71,364 byte packed version, decompress MatchPatch with xfdDecrunch (xfdMaster from Aminet)
 - Use a hex editor to change the bytes at 0x327 and 0x2129 from "03" to "63".

 ### Documentation